cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerAbstract.rst

 updateCloudletProcessing
 ^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected void updateCloudletProcessing(CloudletExecution ce, double currentTime)
+.. java:method:: protected long updateCloudletProcessing(CloudletExecution ce, double currentTime)
    :outertype: CloudletSchedulerAbstract

    Updates the processing of a specific cloudlet of the Vm using this scheduler.

    :param ce: The cloudlet to be its processing updated
    :param currentTime: current simulation time
+   :return: the executed length, in \ **Million Instructions (MI)**\ , since the last time cloudlet was processed.

 updateProcessing
 ^^^^^^^^^^^^^^^^